 To relieve the pain, we recommend dissolving one teaspoon of salt in eight ounces of lukewarm water.
 Swish and gargle this solution in your mouth for just a couple of minutes (do not swallow the saltwater).

 If your pain is severe and doesn't go away after rinsing, you can also try taking a pain reliever.
 It's normal for your lips, cheeks, and tongue to become irritated for one to two weeks as they toughen and become used to the braces.

-We would be happy to give you some wax that you can put over the braces to lessen the tenderness.
-If you need some wax, please let us know.
+We would be happy to give you some wax to put over the braces that will lessen the tenderness.
+Please don't hesitate to let us know.